ibm-cloud-docs/cloud-databases/howto-vpes.md

 A MongoDB deployment cannot support both [public and private endpoints simultaneously](https://cloud.ibm.com/docs/databases-for-mongodb?topic=cloud-databases-service-endpoints#provisioning-with-service-endpoints). *This cannot be changed after provisioning*.
 {: .important}

-For more information on accessing services using service endpoints, see [Secure access to services using service endpoints](/docs/account?topic=account-service-endpoints-overview).
+For more information, see [Secure access to services by using service endpoints](/docs/account?topic=account-service-endpoints-overview).
 {: .tip}

 ### More resources